-If you are a holder of record of the Company's common stock as of May 23, 2022, you may vote online at the Annual Meeting or by submitting a proxy for the Annual Meeting.
+If you are a holder of record of the Common Stock as of April 17, 2024, you may vote online at the Annual Meeting or by submitting a proxy for the Annual Meeting.
 Whether or not you plan to attend the Annual Meeting online, we urge you to vote by proxy to ensure your vote is counted.
 You may submit your proxy by completing, signing, dating and returning the enclosed proxy card in the accompanying pre-addressed postage paid envelope.
 You may still attend the Annual Meeting and vote online if you have already voted by proxy.

 If your Exela shares are held in "street name" by a broker or other agent, you have the right to direct your broker or other agent on how to vote the shares in your account.
-You are also invited to attend the

-Annual Meeting online.
-However, since you are not the shareholder of record, you may not vote your shares online at the Annual Meeting unless you request and obtain a valid proxy from your broker or other agent.
+You are also invited to attend the Annual Meeting online.
+However, since you are not the stockholder of record, you may not vote your shares online at the Annual Meeting unless you request and obtain a valid proxy from your broker or other agent.